quanghuandong/bpmn_td/README.md

 The code is based on the project BPMN2-Modeler/DeveloperTutorial provided by rsoika (https://github.com/rsoika/bpmn2-tutorial/) extending Eclipse BPMN2 Modeler Plugin.

-BPMN+TD implements two custom elements, namely TechnicalDebtTask inheriting from Task element and TechnicalDebtItem inheriting from TextAnnotation element.
+Two custom elements are supported, namely TechnicalDebtTask inheriting from Task element and TechnicalDebtItem inheriting from TextAnnotation element.

 More information about Eclipse BPMN2 Modeler Plugin can be found on https://www.eclipse.org/bpmn2-modeler/